andrewjh271/odin_flight_booker/README.md

 I wanted a flight's flight number to not be its `id` but its chronological ranking for that day's flights.
 I decided to add a database column for `flight_number` rather than calculate it anew each time it was needed.
 This means that if a new flight is created later flights that day will have incorrect `flight_numbers`.
 Since this functionality is not on the user end, I was ok with that.
 After seeding the database, I can run `Flight.reset_all_flight_numbers!` to ensure all `flight_numbers` are correct.

 A `booking's` `confirmation` is created by a `before_save` callback and is used as the `id` in a `booking_path`.

+###### Mail

+I ran into a number of difficulties with mail.
+Calling `PassengerMailer` directly from the Rails Console resulted in a `NameError (uninitialized constant PassengerMailer)` until I called `reload!`.
+This is discussed [here](https://github.com/rails/rails/issues/38174), and seems to be an issue with Spring that can be fixed with `spring stop`.
+Once the console recognized `PassengerMailer`, though, I was also getting an error complaining about not having `default_url_options` defined, even though it was.
+Closing the Terminal window and starting fresh solved both problems — I think this accomplishes the same thing that `spring stop` would have.

+Trying to get SendGrid to work was a disaster.
+First my app was banned I guess because I was trying to change my username from the one they generated into something I would recognize.
+I looked into choosing another Heroku addon instead, but all the others were either very limited in the free tier or did not have documentation for a Rails setup.
+I eventually decided to delete my entire app on Heroku and make a new one so that I could try SendGrid again.
+When I saw that `heroku addons:create sendgrid:starter` successfully created a `SENDGRID_USERNAME` and `SENDGRID_PASSWORD` I took a break and then got banned again (I think because I didn't confirm my account with an email address quickly enough).
+I deleted this app as well to try one more time, and this time got a little further but couldn't finish setting up my account with 2-factor authentication, which they require, because they said my phone number was invalid (which it isn't).
+Certain buttons during their sign in process (like to skip 2-factor auth) just didn't do anything, the error messages were nondescriptive, and their support seems to be almost inaccessible.
+Google searches yielded many accounts of similar issues.
+In short, I don't expect to be using SendGrid in the future.
+I ultimately was able to send mail using no Heroku addons, just the included Rails `mail` gem.

+I decided to make a Yahoo Mail account `odinair@yahoo.com` to send from — for fun, but also because I didn't really want my Gmail accounts involved.
+I had a tough time finding the right SMTP settings to get it to work, but eventually did (view in `config/production.rb`).
+Another important key was to make an app password, explained [here](https://help.yahoo.com/kb/SLN15241.html?).
+I knew to look for that because the Rails Guide mentions it for Gmail, but I was thrown off by Yahoo's description of it being for "1 time use."

+Adding `protocol: 'https'` to the production `default_url_options` makes URL links go to the secure version of the app.
+(I hadn't realized before that Heroku apps are on both `http` and `https`.)

 -Andrew Hayhurst